riddhinilawar/riddhinilawar_profile/README.md

 # riddhinilawar_profile
-These is my first website which embeded with my projects and about me
+These is my first website which embeded with my projects and about me.